-Because music has a vital role in the life of the campus community and beyond, the music department provides ensemble experiences and academic study both for music majors and for nonmajors.
+Because music has a vital role in the life of the campus community and beyond, the music department provides ensemble experiences and academic study both for music majors and for non-majors.
 Building on its historic strengths in teacher education and in church music, Concordia offers a Bachelor of Music Education degree, a Bachelor of Arts major in music, the Parish Music Certificate (also known as the Director of Parish Music program), minors and concentrations in various programs, and a certificate in piano pedagogy.
-The Bachelor of Arts in Music with Business emphasis allows students to combine interests in music with management and marketing skills.
+Graduate programs in music include the Master of Church Music and Master of Arts in Music degrees.